jekyll/minima/docs/about.md

 - Added SVGs **logos** from the SimpleIcons site or repo to this project, so they get added to project's assets.
 - Add **dependencies** to the `.gemspec` file which suit my sites, to save having them in downstream project.
 - Removed **unneeded** pieces, like Travis config and shell scripts and some social icons.
+- Added a `404.html` layout.

-Specifically I start my fork from tag `2.5.1`, since there are major changes after that.
+Specifically I started my fork from tag `2.5.1`, since there are major changes after that.
 When using `master` of `minima` as a remote theme, I get this error:

 ```
   Conversion error: Jekyll::Converters::Scss encountered an error while converting 'assets/css/style.scss':